Ultimate Lakeland Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment strategy that involves scouting out properties that are desirable to real estate investors and putting them under a purchase contract.
-An investor then ”purchases” the sale and purchase agreement from you.
-The property under contract is bought by the real estate investor, not the real estate wholesaler.
-The wholesaler does not liquidate the residential property — they sell the contract to purchase one.
+Wholesaling is a real estate investment approach that involves locating residential properties that are attractive to real estate investors and putting them under a sale and purchase agreement.
+When an investor who needs the residential property is spotted, the purchase contract is sold to the buyer for a fee.
+The property is sold to the investor, not the real estate wholesaler.
+The wholesaler does not sell the property itself — they simply sell the purchase agreement.

 Factors to Consider